 As the level of learning grows higher, the development of critical and imaginative faculties continues on, along with the increase in their capacity of cultural understanding.
 During their studies in English, they explore various contexts of language usage to understand how social factors play a part in shaping its meaning.
 Based on their current capability, our students are able to enquire and assess information while using the language creatively to identify issues and problem-solve.
 Through the skills and understandings they have acquired throughout the years, they will progressively learn throughout their lives, assisting them in their careers and in life.

 Through the study of Mathematics we aim for our students to be confident, creative users and communicators of mathematics, able to investigate, represent and interpret situations in their personal and work lives and as active citizens.
 We also foster the development of an increasingly sophisticated understanding of mathematical concepts and fluency with mathematical processes, so that students are able to pose and solve problems and reason in Number and Algebra, Measurement and Geometry, and Statistics and Probability.
 Students also recognise connections between the areas of mathematics and other disciplines and appreciate mathematics as an accessible, enjoyable discipline to study, and an important aspect of lifelong learning.

-In Science we nurture our students' sense of wonder and expand their natural curiosity about the world around them.
-We build their understanding of, interest in, and enthusiasm for science and technology.
-Our students become capable of creatively applying the processes of working scientifically and working technologically to appreciate and understand natural and made environments.
+They become capable of creatively applying the processes of working scientifically and working technologically to appreciate and understand natural and made environments.